digital-fabric/papercraft/README.md

 Papercraft extensions are modules that contain one or more methods that can be used to render complex HTML components.
-Extension modules can be used by installing them as a namespaced extension using `Papercraft.extension`.
+Extension modules can be used by installing them as a namespaced extension using `Papercraft::extension`.
 Extensions are particularly useful when you work with CSS frameworks such as [Bootstrap](https://getbootstrap.com/), [Tailwind](https://tailwindui.com/) or [Primer](https://primer.style/).